-Placement Testing
+Step 2: Take Placement Tests

+PLACEMENT TESTING

+TAKE PLACEMENT TESTS

 Placement tests generally are required for all entering students seeking admission to degree and certificate programs, as well as some career studies certificate programs (see the listings of majors in this catalog for specific placement testing requirements).
 John Tyler Community College administers the Virginia Placement Tests (VPT) in English and mathematics.
 Students who fail to demonstrate required competencies or specific prerequisite skills on placement tests will be required to take the appropriate developmental classes prior to enrolling in college-level courses.

 Concurrent/home-schooled students planning to take transfer courses must test into ENG 111 and MTE 1, while those planning to take non-transfer courses must test into ENF 1 and MTE 1.
 Developmental classes are not, however, available to concurrent/home-schooled students.
-Concurrent students who provide official evidence of a satisfactory mathematics score of 52 on the PSAT, a mathematics score of 520 on the SAT or a mathematics score of 22 on the ACT, taken within the last two (2) years, are exempt from taking the VCCS mathematics placement test.
-Concurrent students who provide official evidence of a minimum score of 50 on both the reading and writing sections of the PSAT, 500 on both the critical reading and writing sections of the SAT, or a minimum score of 18 on both the English Test and Reading Test of the ACT, taken within the last two (2) years, are exempt from taking the VCCS English placement test.
 Students should submit applications of admission prior to taking placement tests.
-John Tyler Community College placement tests are administered by Testing Services.
+John Tyler Community College placement tests are administered by the Testing Center.
 E-mail testing@jtcc.edu or call 804-594-1555.

+Concurrent students who provide official evidence of a satisfactory mathematics score of 52 on the PSAT or 27 on the revised 2015 PSAT, a mathematics score of 520 on the SAT or a mathematics score of 22 on the ACT, taken within the last two (2) years, are exempt from taking the VCCS mathematics placement test.

+Concurrent students who provide official evidence of a minimum score of 50 on both the reading and writing sections of the PSAT or 27 on the reading portion and 28 on the English/writing portion of the revised 2015 PSAT, 500 on both the critical reading and writing sections of the SAT, or a minimum score of 18 on both the English Test and Reading Test of the ACT, taken within the last two (2) years, are exempt from taking the VCCS English placement test.

 Math placement test scores are valid for two (2) years after the date of the test.
 Math classes taken outside of JTCC that are older than 10 years old cannot be used for placement purposes without prior approval from the Division of Mathematics, Natural and Health Sciences.
 Students who have successfully passed MTH2/3/4 (the formerly used developmental math courses) more than 5 years ago are strongly encouraged to take the VPT and use those scores for placement.
 Students who take the placement test and who do not enroll in developmental math are allowed to take one (1) retest within twelve (12) months.
 Students who attempt developmental mathematics will be ineligible for a retest.
-Exceptions to this retest policy may be made on a case-by-case basis.
+Exceptions to this retest policy may be made on a case-bycase basis.